baweaver/Dantalion/README.md

 I intend to add quite a few things to the first copy that will post soon:

-* Syntax Highlighting
+* Syntax Highlighting - JS libraries make it quite easy to add syntax highlighting.
-* Multi-Language Support
+* Multi-Language Support - Document Perl, Python, BASH, you name it.
+If Ops use it, it'll doc it.
-* GUI Generation
+* GUI Generation - Generate a GUI App or Rails App
+* Requirement Enumeration - Find all libraries required, condense to a one-line for deploys

 ### ...did you just list GUI generation?